Adebank/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17-hidethisword script to display all lines in the file /etc/passwd that do not contain the pattern bin 18-letteronly script to display all lines beginning with letter 19-AZ script to replace all characters A and c from input to Z and e
+17-hidethisword script to display all lines in the file /etc/passwd that do not contain the pattern bin 18-letteronly script to display all lines beginning with letter 19-AZ script to replace all characters A and c from input to Z and e 20-hiago script to remove all letters c and C from input